There are 2 projects in YouTrack related to IntelliJ IDEA:

-- The feature looks reasonable, but the we are not sure how useful it actually is, so we are asking for more feedback.
-Users are encouraged to express their position (both in favour and against) through voting and comments.
+- The feature looks reasonable, but we are not sure how useful it actually is, so we are asking for more feedback.
+Users are encouraged to express their position (both in favor and against) through voting and comments.

 We periodically scan IDEABKL project for:

 - Issues most actively commented (with new arguments in favor of implementing/fixing)